istedman/A600Reborn/README.md

 # A600Reborn

 Amiga A600 schematics recaptured in KiCad and a new PCB design created from them.
-There are currently two branches, Base version and S-Video version.
+There is currently one, working, version which replaces the RF modulator with a mini-DIN for S-video.

 Schematics and baseline PCB captured by Mick @ EAB.
 Checked and updated by myself.